Flanders: World War I and its consequences

 Flanders (and Belgium as a whole) saw some of the greatest loss of life on the Western Front of the First World War, in particular from the three battles of Ypres.

 The war strengthened Flemish identity and consciousness.
 The occupying German authorities took several Flemish-friendly measures.
 The resulting suffering of the war is remembered by Flemish organizations during the yearly Yser pilgrimage in Diksmuide at the monument of the Yser Tower.

 Right-wing nationalism in the interbellum and World War II

 During the interbellum and World War II, several right-wing fascist and/or national-socialistic parties emerged in Belgium.
 Since these parties were promised more rights for the Flemings by the German government during World War II, many of them collaborated with the Nazi regime.
-After the war, collaborators (or people who were Zwart, "Black" during the war) were prosecuted and punished, among them many Flemish Nationalists whose main political goal had been the emancipation of Flanders.
-As a result, until today Flemish Nationalism is often associated with right-wing and sometimes fascist ideologies.
+After the war, collaborators (or people who were Zwart, "Black" during the war) were prosecuted and punished, among them many Flemish nationalists whose main political goal had been the emancipation of Flanders.
+As a result, until today Flemish nationalism is often associated with right-wing politics.
+Flemish nationalism is however a direct consequence of the events of the years prior to the first World War, in which many were oppressed by the French speaking majority.
+This ultimately gave way to a rising feeling of cultural autonomy and even a sense of a nationalism.